Toric configuration spaces: the bipermutahedron and beyond: Dimension one: permutahedral variety

 \section{Dimension one: permutahedral variety}

 Set $d=1$ so that $V \cong \R$.
 A point configuration $(p_1,\ldots,p_n) \in V[n]$ determines a canonical polyhedral decomposition of $V$:

-Consequently there is a unique minimal tropical scaffold $\Lambda_0$.
+Consequently there is a unique minimal (with respect to refinement) tropical scaffold $\Lambda_0$.
 We show that the associated configuration fan $\Pi_{\Lambda_0}$ is the permutahedral fan.
 This recovers the identification of the Losev--Manin moduli space with the permutahedral variety \cite[Section~2.6]{LosevManin}.